-Multiple factors are the root cause of this disturbed situation that impacts customers and utilities
+Multiple factors are the root cause of this disturbed situation that impacts customers and Utilities

 - The economic crisis

 The first contributing factor to the turbulent situation is the economic crisis which has significantly impacted both electricity and gas consumption.
 In 2012 in Europe, electricity consumption decreased by 0.2% year on year and by 1.2% in the first half of 2013 (versus H1 2012).
-Gas consumption decreased more significantly by 2.2% year on year and stabilised in the first half of 2013.
+Gas consumption decreased more significantly by 2.2% year on year and stabilized in the first half of 2013.

 - EU Climate-Energy package

 Secondly, triggered by the 2020 target of 20% renewable energy sources in the final energy consumption mix set out in the EU Climate-Energy package, renewable energy projects have continued their development in the European Union putting huge pressure on gas plants.
-While their investment costs are subsidised, their low operational costs have put renewables in an attractive position in the power generation plants merit order.
-As a result, the utilisation rate of gas fired plants (that come after renewable in the merit order) has dramatically decreased.
-For example, in countries with high share of renewables, the average gas plant utilisation rate dropped significantly: in Spain to 11% for the first half of 2013 and to less than 21% in Germany in 2012.
-Worryingly, the International Energy Agency believes that gas plants require a utilisation rate of 57% to be profitable.
+While their investment costs are subsidized, their low operational costs have put renewables in an attractive position in the power generation plants merit order.
+As a result, the utilization rate of gas fired plants (that come after renewable in the merit order) has dramatically decreased.
+For example, in countries with high share of renewables, the average gas plant utilization rate dropped significantly: in Spain to 11% for the first half of 2013 and to less than 21% in Germany in 2012.
+Worryingly, the International Energy Agency believes that gas plants require a utilization rate of 57% to be profitable.

 - US unconventional gas development impact

 Thanks to unconventional gas’ spectacular development on the other side of the Atlantic, the gas spot price in the US is low contributing to an economic and industrial revival in the country.
-These low gas prices have resulted in more gas and less coal utilisation in fossil fuel plants, leading to a coal surplus and an increase in exports to Europe.
-This has caused coal prices in the region to fall by 30% between January 2012 and June 2013, leading to much better coal fired plant utilisation rates in Europe compared to gas plants.
+These low gas prices have resulted in more gas and less coal utilization in fossil fuel plants, leading to a coal surplus and an increase in exports to Europe.
+This has caused coal prices in the region to fall by 30% between January 2012 and June 2013, leading to much better coal fired plant utilization rates in Europe compared to gas plants.